 CALL FOR COMPOSERS

-This fee includes all the sessions with the musicians on the dates listed above, and a professional demo recording of the composer’s piece performed by VICO musicians.
-Note: composers may submit more than one piece to be workshopped; this counts as a second registration, so another $50 payment must be made.
+$50, which includes all sessions with the musicians on the dates listed above, and a professional demo recording of the composer’s piece performed by VICO musicians. *Note: composers may submit more than one piece to be workshopped; this counts as a second registration, so another $50 payment must be made.
 There is a maximum of 8 composition slots available in the workshop series; spots will be filled on a first come, first serve basis.

 ADDITIONAL INSTRUCTIONS FOR COMPOSERS

 The compositions brought to the workshop sessions may be works in progress, but must not exceed 8 minutes in length.

 Composers are required to provide an electronic copy of the score and parts ONE WEEK in advance of the workshop session at which they are to be performed.
 Hard copies of all parts and a minimum of two copies of the full score must be provided by the composer at the session.
 The score and parts need to be legible; the use of digital notation software is recommended but not required (in other words, the electronic copy could be a photograph or a scan of a handwritten score).

 For detailed background information about traditional instruments presented in this program, please visit http://vi-co.org/resources-study/instrument-corner/.